-One of the most common questions new dog owners ask me is how to stop dogs from chewing their bed.
+One of the most common questions I get from new dog owners is, ‘how do I stop my dog from chewing his bed?’

 Why do dogs chew their bed?

-Figuring this out may not always be easy.
-While there are many reasons why a dog may chew inappropriately, some of these reasons are much more common than others.
-Listed here are some of the most likely reasons for chewing.
+Figuring this out is not always be easy.
+While there are many reasons why a dog chews items inappropriately, some of these reasons are much more common than others.
+These are the most likely causes of chewing.